dSouthard/CSCI5239_HW2/README.md

 #### Program Use Instructions
 Use the dropdown menus to select between the following options:
-- Shader: None, "Sine Wave," "Psychedelic"
+- Shader: None, "Sine Wave," "Psychedelic"<br>
-	*Sine Waves:* Texture is a simple sin function of of S and T *Psychedelic:* Sine Wave texture set to move with time.
+	*Sine Waves:* Texture is a simple sin function of of S and T<br>
+	*Psychedelic:* Sine Wave texture set to move with time.<br>
-- Projection: Orthogonal or Perspective
+- Projection: Orthogonal or Perspective<br>
-- Object: Cube, Teapot, or Goldfish
+- Object: Cube, Teapot, or Goldfish<br>
-	*Goldfish:* 3D model of a fish with moving tailfin.
+	*Goldfish:* 3D model of a fish with moving tailfin.<br>

 Use the sliders to adjust the display object's current position in the X, Y, and Z axis.
 Subsequent translations will be displayed labeled "Position" below positioning sliders.